proxin187/artx/README.md

 Patched with:
 - SCROLLBACK - Buffer scrolling support
 - SCROLLBACK_MOUSE_ALTSCREEN - Mouse scrolling
+- SIXEL - Sixel graphics

 ### Doas
-Artx replaces sudo with [opendoas](https://github.com/Duncaen/OpenDoas), doas is a minimal alternative to sudo.
+Artx replaces sudo with [opendoas](https://github.com/Duncaen/OpenDoas), a small alternative to sudo.

+### Yazi
+Artx will install [yazi](https://github.com/sxyazi/yazi), a terminal file manager with support for image previews though sixel graphics, code highlighting in previews, and much more.

+### Neovim
+Artx will install [neovim](https://github.com/neovim/neovim), a modern vim fork.
+Artx will install a vimscript based config, vimscript is outdated, but why use lua when vimscript works perfectly fine.

 ### Audio
 Artx uses ALSA for minimal, low-latency audio with zero overhead.
 This comes at the expense of limited audio mixing capabilities - multiple audio sources playing simultaneously may not work as expected.